Aupair in Germany: Requirements, Salary and More (A to Z Guide)

 Aupair in Germany

 The visa process involves submitting an application at the German embassy or consulate in your home country.
-Requirements may include a formal invitation from the host family, proof of health insurance coverage, financial resources, and a valid passport.
+You might need a formal invitation from the host family, proof of health insurance, enough money, and a valid passport as requirements.

 If you would like to Stay in Germany after the Au Pair program then you can read this article.